The Fire Element

 Mixtapes of the Tao: Summer//Fire

 Since my thesis on ‘The Mix Tape: A 90’s Artifact or Archetypal Medicine for Mass Liberation?’ is still being reviewed by my advisors at Harvard, here’s my sonic offering to rest upon the altar of Summer.
-Please, make love to this, flaunt your ample thighs in the sun to this, have an interpretive dance party with your girlfriends to this, play it in the car whilst driving off a cliff with Geena Davis and Susan Sarandon.
+Please, make love to this, flaunt your ample thighs in the sun to this, have an interpretive dance party to this, play it in the car whilst driving off a cliff with Geena Davis and Susan Sarandon.
 Impressions of the fire element condensed into a cauldron dripping with honey and sweat.

 Elemental Reading List